gristlabs/grist-help/help/investment-research.md

 large integers.
 To correct for this, the type of the column should be switched to “Numeric” (which trades off precision for the ability to represent very large and very small numbers).
 Change the type to “Numeric“ under “Column options”.

+This is again a good time to pick a friendlier number format for the column, and to make it wider to fit the longer numbers.

 ![18-change-int-to-numeric](images/investment-research/18-change-int-to-numeric.png)